SaimSUNEL/EMDDRL/README.md

 # EMDDRL
-Official code repository for the EMDD-RL algorithm introduced in "Faster MIL-based Subgoal Identification for Reinforcement Learning by Tuning Fewer Hyperparameters".
+Code repository for the EMDD-RL algorithm introduced in "Faster MIL-based Subgoal Identification for Reinforcement Learning by Tuning Fewer Hyperparameters".